dashingsoft/pyarmor/README.md

 * pyarmor trial version: can't obfuscate big file

 The old license code starts with "pyarmor-vax-" could be upgraded to pyarmor-basic without extra fee following new EULA.
-For old personal license, it need provide the product name bind to pyarmor-basic for commercial usage.
+If it's personal license type, it need provide the product name bind to pyarmor-basic for commercial usage.